x3dom/x3dom/doc/guide/components.rst

 For each node you want to implement in X3DOM you need to call the function::

     x3dom.registerNodeType("YourNodeName", "SuperclassName", definitionObj);

 This registers a node within the X3DOM system and provides a hook to the implementation of this class.
 The third parameter to registerNodeType is the return value of a call to the X3DOM function::

-    defineClass(nodeTypeObj, constructorFuncObj, implementationObj);
+    defineClass(nodeTypeObj, constructorObj, implementationObj);

 Let's say we want to implement a custom node which echos a "Hello World" to the console, we first need to decided how the XML should look like.
-In this case, we simply want another tag that looks like this:
+In this case, we simply want another XML tag that looks like this:

 .. code-block:: xml

     <x3d>
       <scene>
-        <hello></hello>
+        <hello></hello>    <-- this is new
       </scene>
     </x3d>

 Since there is no "hello" node in the X3DOM system nothing happens when we run this X3D in the browser.
 The ``<hello>`` tag is not recognized and therefore ignored by X3DOM.
-In order to make X3DOM recognize the ``<hello>`` tag we need to create a node class using the two function calls described above:
+In order to make X3DOM aware of the ``<hello>`` tag we need to register a new node with the system and provide an implementation for that node.
+In order to do so we are using the two function calls described above:

 .. code-block:: javascript